funilrys/PyFunceble/docs/code.rst

 ^^^^^^^^^^^^

 * How can we avoid the usage of :code:`tool.py` ?
-* How can we make personalisation more simple ?
+* How can we make personalization more simple ?

 Code documentation
 ^^^^^^^^^^^^^^^^^^